khantilchoksi/Slack-Bot/Design.md

    * [S4] Bot creates the new board with the personalized board and return the url of the newly created board.

  **(iv) Alternative Flows:**
-   * [E1] User doesn't select any pre-defined template and choose to create the new board with their specific lists.
+   * [E1] User doesn't select any pre-defined template and chooses to create the new board with their specific lists.
 (So, after that, he can tell the bot that he wants to create some particular lists.
 Use Case 2)

 ### Use Case II : Creating / Managing Tasks
  **(i) Preconditions:**
-  User should have the url for the board in which they wants to create/manage tasks and the list on which taks to be added should be configured.
+  User should have the url for the board in which they want to create/manage tasks and the list on which tasks to be added should be configured.

  **(ii) Main Flow:**
   * User will request to show their or others tasks according to different parameters like priority, deadline, back-logs.[S1]